LorneWhiteway/lfi_project/nbodykit/README.md

 print(t) # Should be 1.0
 ```

-Python code that interacts with nbodykit is located in nbody_utility.py.
+Python code that interacts with nbodykit is located in `nbody_utility.py`.
+Currently there is a function called `make_specific_cosmology_transfer_function_caller()` that can be used to build a transfer function for a specified cosmology.